apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stocks notch a sixth straight week of gains after November jobs data**
+**Comer says special counsel indicted Hunter Biden to ‘protect him’ from House GOP investigation**

-You can read more about it [here](https://www.cnn.com/business/live-news/markets-jobs-report-november-120823/index.html).
+You can read more about it [here](https://www.cnn.com/2023/12/08/politics/james-comer-hunter-biden-reaction/index.html).

 ## Requirements
 - Python 3.8